Ken Avery begins his 15th year as Gardener.

 Friends President Robert Dassett was talking with the Park Board Planning Department about a new fence, gate and bulletin board at the entrance to the Garden that the Friends would pay for since the Park Board had no funds other than for maintenance.

-At the end of the season, 28 people had served as Shelter volunteers, including Joan Haldeman, who later became a member, was married in the Garden, and who was still a member in 2016.
+At the end of the season, 28 people had served as Shelter volunteers.

-Joining the Friends this year was Joan Stenberg who is still a member today (2018).
+Joining the Friends this year was Joan Stenberg who remained a member until 2018.

 Photo top of page: The Martha Crone Shelter in Winter Snow.